arnorb/residencynow/README.md

 ## Setting up Google Sheets

-1. Create a Google Sheet with at least two columns: `name` and `apartmentNumber`
+1. Create a Google Sheet with multiple sheets, where each sheet represents a building
+2. Each sheet should have at least two columns: `name` and `apartmentNumber`
+3. The sheet name will be displayed as the building name in the application
-2. Fill in the data with resident names and their apartment numbers
+4. Fill in the data with resident names and their apartment numbers for each building
-3. Make sure your Google Sheet is publicly accessible (read-only is fine)
+5. Make sure your Google Sheet is publicly accessible (read-only is fine)
-4. Get the spreadsheet ID from the URL (the long string between `/d/` and `/edit` in the URL)
+6. Get the spreadsheet ID from the URL (the long string between `/d/` and `/edit` in the URL)

 ## Setting up Google API Key